 The Four Categories of AI Video Tools

 The most common mistake when comparing AI video tools is treating them as a single category.
 They are not.
-There are four distinct jobs these tools are built to do, and the best tool for one job is rarely the best tool for another.
+There are four distinct jobs these tools are built to do, and the best tool for one is rarely the best for another.

-Generation: Creating video from text prompts, images, or concepts.
+Generation: creating video from text prompts, images, or concepts.
 The output is new footage, not edited recordings.
 Runway, Sora, Kling, and Pika sit here.

-Editing and enhancement: Improving, trimming, transcribing, and polishing footage that already exists.
+Editing and enhancement: improving, trimming, transcribing, and polishing footage that already exists.
 Descript, CapCut AI, and Adobe Premiere Pro AI sit here.

 Most creators and marketers will use tools from at least two of these categories, not just one.